sonatype-nexus-community/nancy/README.md

 ```
  ~ > nancy --help
 nancy is a tool to check for vulnerabilities in your Golang dependencies,
 powered by the 'Sonatype OSS Index', and as well, works with Nexus IQ Server, allowing you
 a smooth experience as a Golang developer, using the best tools in the market!

 Usage:
   nancy [flags]
   nancy [command]

 Examples:
   Typical usage will pipe the output of 'go list -json -m all' to 'nancy':
-       go list -json -m all | nancy [flags]
+  go list -json -m all | nancy sleuth [flags]
   go list -json -m all | nancy iq [flags]
-       go list -m all | nancy [flags]
-       go list -m all | nancy iq [flags]

 Available Commands:
   config      Setup credentials to use when connecting to services
   help        Help about any command
   iq          Check for vulnerabilities in your Golang dependencies using 'Sonatype's Nexus IQ IQServer'
+  sleuth      Check for vulnerabilities in your Golang dependencies using Sonatype's OSS Index

 Flags:
   -v, -- count            Set log level, multiple v's is more verbose
   -c, --clean-cache       Deletes local cache directory
+  -h, --help              help for nancy
+      --loud              indicate output should include non-vulnerable packages
+  -p, --path string       Specify a path to a dep Gopkg.lock file for scanning
+  -q, --quiet             indicate output should contain only packages with vulnerabilities (default true)
+  -t, --token string      Specify OSS Index API token for request
+  -u, --username string   Specify OSS Index username for request
+  -V, --version           Get the version

+Use "nancy [command] --help" for more information about a command.

+$ > nancy sleuth --help
+'nancy sleuth' is a command to check for vulnerabilities in your Golang dependencies, powered by the 'Sonatype OSS Index'.

+Usage:
+  nancy sleuth [flags]

+Examples:
+  go list -json -m all | nancy sleuth --username your_user --token your_token

+Flags:
   -e, --exclude-vulnerability CveListFlag   Comma separated list of CVEs to exclude (default [])
   -x, --exclude-vulnerability-file string   Path to a file containing newline separated CVEs to be excluded (default "./.nancy-ignore")
-       -h, --help                                help for nancy
+  -h, --help                                help for sleuth
-           --loud                                indicate output should include non-vulnerable packages
   -n, --no-color                            indicate output should not be colorized
   -o, --output string                       Styling for output format. json, json-pretty, text, csv (default "text")

+Global Flags:
+  -v, -- count            Set log level, multiple v's is more verbose
+  -c, --clean-cache       Deletes local cache directory
+      --loud              indicate output should include non-vulnerable packages
   -p, --path string       Specify a path to a dep Gopkg.lock file for scanning
   -q, --quiet             indicate output should contain only packages with vulnerabilities (default true)
   -t, --token string      Specify OSS Index API token for request
   -u, --username string   Specify OSS Index username for request
   -V, --version           Get the version

-     Use "nancy [command] --help" for more information about a command.

 $ > nancy iq --help
 'nancy iq' is a command to check for vulnerabilities in your Golang dependencies, powered by 'Sonatype's Nexus IQ IQServer', allowing you a smooth experience as a Golang developer, using the best tools in the market!

 Usage:
   nancy iq [flags]

 Examples:
   go list -json -m all | nancy iq --iq-application your_public_application_id --iq-server-url http://your_iq_server_url:port --iq-username your_user --iq-token your_token --iq-stage develop

 Flags:
   -h, --help                    help for iq
   -a, --iq-application string   Specify Nexus IQ public application ID for request
   -x, --iq-server-url string    Specify Nexus IQ server url for request (default "http://localhost:8070")
   -s, --iq-stage string         Specify Nexus IQ stage for request (default "develop")
-      -p, --iq-token string         Specify Nexus IQ token for request (default "admin123")
+  -k, --iq-token string         Specify Nexus IQ token for request (default "admin123")
   -l, --iq-username string      Specify Nexus IQ username for request (default "admin")

 Global Flags:
   -v, -- count            Set log level, multiple v's is more verbose
+  -c, --clean-cache       Deletes local cache directory
       --loud              indicate output should include non-vulnerable packages
+  -p, --path string       Specify a path to a dep Gopkg.lock file for scanning
   -q, --quiet             indicate output should contain only packages with vulnerabilities (default true)
   -t, --token string      Specify OSS Index API token for request
   -u, --username string   Specify OSS Index username for request
   -V, --version           Get the version
 ```

 #### What is the best usage of Nancy?

 The preferred way to use Nancy is:
-- `go list -json -m all | nancy`
+- `go list -json -m all | nancy sleuth`
-- `nancy -p /path/to/Gopkg.lock`
+- `nancy sleuth -p /path/to/Gopkg.lock`

 #### Homebrew usage